 11 Please describe briefly any limitations on enforcement, in particular debtor protection rules and limitation or prescription periods in your enforcement system

-As regards the recovery of maintenance, Article 728 of the Code of Civil Procedure provides that only up to half of the debtor’s regular net monthly income may be subject to enforcement for amounts owed as maintenance.
-If there are several recovery procedures involving the same amount, the actual recoverable amount may not exceed half of the debtor's net monthly income, regardless of the nature of the claims.
+As regards the recovery of maintenance, Article 728 of the Code of Civil Procedure provides that only up to half of the debtor’s net monthly regular income may be subject to enforcement for amounts owed as maintenance.
+If there are several recovery procedures involving the same amount, the actually recoverable amount may not exceed half of the debtor's net monthly income, regardless of the nature of the claims.

 Where a creditor simultaneously files applications for the seizure of several movable or immovable assets whose value clearly exceeds the claim to be paid, the court of enforcement may restrict enforcement to certain assets (Article 701 of the Code of Civil Procedure).

-Enforced recovery shall end, for instance, where the obligation stipulated in the enforcement order has been met in full and the enforcement fees have been paid; where enforcement cannot be carried out or continued due to a lack of seizable assets or the impossibility of selling such assets; or where enforcement has been annulled (Article 702 of the Code of Civil Procedure).
+Enforced recovery shall end, for instance, when the obligation stipulated in the enforcement order has been met in full and the enforcement fees have been paid; where enforcement cannot be carried out or continued due to a lack of seizable assets or the impossibility of selling such assets; or where enforcement has been annulled (Article 702 of the Code of Civil Procedure).

-The right to obtain enforcement is subject to a prescription period of three years.
+The right to obtain enforcement is subject to a period of three years.
 An appeal against enforced recovery may be lodged with the court of enforcement.
-The competent court may suspend enforcement until a ruling is issued on the appeal (Article 712 et seq. of the Code of Civil Procedure).
+The competent court may suspend enforcement until a ruling is issued on the appeal (Article 719 et seq. of the Code of Civil Procedure).

 12 Please describe briefly any limitations on enforcement, in particular debtor protection rules and limitation or prescription periods in your enforcement system